MarcialRosales/concourse-workshop/realPipeline.md

   git commit -m "modified secrets"
   ```

-We carry out these setps within the `set-pipeline.sh` script.
-It is important we always use the encrypted file and also that `secrets.yml` is in the `.gitignore`.
+We modify the `set-pipeline.sh` script so that it always uses the `secrets.yml` that results from decrypting `secrets.yml.gpg`.
+It is very important we always use the encrypted file and also that `secrets.yml` is in the `.gitignore`.
-1. from within the `set-pipeline.sh`:
+1. modify `set-pipeline.sh`:
   ```

   ...